 Front views to the Oscar Thorne home

-With a map of Savannah’s historic squares, it is very easy to do a self tour and walk around the historic squares of the city.
+With a map of Savannah’s historic squares, it is very easy to do a self tour and walk around the historic squares of downtown Savannah.
 Each square is typically dedicated to a major figure, founder or personality that has a historic background that is tied to Savannah and you will find a monument, fountain or some sculptural piece in the center of each square that commemorates a significant event or contribution to the city.
 A wonderful oasis that exudes formal and gracious charm, it is fun to walk through or just enjoy a few minutes to view each square and soak in all that Southern lifestyle.

 Carriage rides are a fun way to explore the squares of Savannah

-Day two of 48 hours in Savannah
+Day two in historic Savannah

 Looking for an interesting breakfast place around my hotel, the concierge suggested I check out the Funky Brunch Café which was just a few blocks down the road.
 Definitely a colorful and quirky eatery with a really funny menu and titles for each entrée, I selected the Kevin’s Kombo and was completely stuffed from the generous breakfast plate that was served in front of me.
 With a full breakfast behind me, I was ready for a second day of exploring more historic sites around Savannah.